Who We Are

 The peer model has been a defining feature of development of the NEP in New Zealand.

 Like many organizations, the NEP has grown organically.
 Over the last 30 years, it has taken many forms and undergone various changes.
-In the early days, there were over 20 trusts, each of which was locality based.
+In the early days, there were over 20 trusts, each of which were locality based.
 These original trusts are still visible today in the names of many of the exchanges.

 The NEP Today

-The needle exchange programme consists of 20 dedicated exchanges, 1 mobile exchange, and 197 pharmacies and alternative outlets.
+The needle exchange programme consists of 20 dedicated exchanges, 2 mobile exchange, and 197 pharmacies and alternative outlets.

 Harm Reduction